Driver dead after colliding with 18-wheeler near Louisiana-Mississippi state line

 SLIDELL, La.
 (WGNO) — A man is dead after driving the wrong way on a St. Tammany Parish interstate Wednesday night, according to Louisiana State Police.

-An investigation revealed that 46-year-old Gary Clark Jr. was headed west on the interstate in a Ram 1500 in the same lane as a Volvo VNL 18-wheeler truck heading east.
+An investigation revealed that 46-year-old Gary Clark Jr. was headed west on the interstate in a Ram 1500 in the same lane as a Volvo VNL 18-wheeler truck that was headed east.

 Troopers say Clark collided head-on with the truck.